Conducting an Identity Security Audit

 Common scenarios

-Identity security audits occur in four primary contexts:
+Identity security audits arise in four primary operational contexts:

 Decision boundaries